medics-academy/sales-widget-instructions/README.md

      data-duration="3">
 </div>
 ```
-3) Update the current code with the data-productId we sent you via email, if you don't have it please <a href="mailto:hello@medics.academy?Subject=Sales%20widget%20-%20Need%20-%20products%20id" target="_top">contact us</a>
+3) Update the current code with the data-productId, data-slug and _data-duration_ we sent you via email, if you don't have it please <a href="mailto:hello@medics.academy?Subject=Sales%20widget%20-%20Needed%20products%20id" target="_top">contact us</a>
 </p> to require it!